mattbrazza/Flutter/README.md

 + Modify styling to be responsive with screen sizes (optomize for mobile ?)
 + Place $http requests/etc. into Factories within AngularJS
 + Further security/encryption features
++ Allow profile privacy settings (show to all, only friends, etc.)

 --- --- --- --- --- --- --- --- --- --- --- ---
 ### Stream of Consciousness: